 Be sure to have a plan of analysis, e.g., which analysis and in what order will they be done?
 Interpret the results in light of the experimental conditions and hypotheses tested.
 Statistics do not prove anything and there is always the possibility that your conclusions may be wrong.
 One must consider the consequences of drawing an incorrect conclusion and modify the interpretation accordingly.
 Do not jump to a conclusion just because an effect is significant.
 This is especially so if the conclusion doesn’t agree with previously established facts.
 The experimental data should be checked very carefully if this occurs, as the results must make sense!

 10. Final report of the experiment

 This may be a report to the researcher.
 There is no such thing as a negative result.
 If the null hypothesis is not rejected, it is positive evidence that there may be no real difference among the treatments tested.
-Report may be presented through table and figure.
+The report may be presented through table and figure.

 It is obviously more important to find out the right supervisor as having a supervisor makes research very comfortable and easy through his/ her guidance.
-This tropic is written for Biological Science/Natural Science Research.
-For other domain, a little bit change may occur in different section of this tropic.
+This topic is written for Biological Science/Natural Science Research.
+For other domains, a little bit of change may occur in a different section of this topic.